Joseph Novoa

-Joseph Novoa (José Ramón Novoa or José R. Novoa) is a Venezuelan-Uruguayan film director and executive producer.
-He is married to the director and scriptwriter Elia K. Schneider and is the father of the film director Joel Novoa.
+José Ramón Novoa (born 22 August 1959), better known as Joseph Novoa or José R. Novoa (/es/), is a Uruguayan-born filmmaker and executive producer.
+He is married to the director and scriptwriter Elia Schneider and is the father of the film director Joel Novoa.

 Biography

 Joseph Novoa was born in Montevideo, Uruguay on August 22, 1954.
 He studied architecture in Uruguay but his real path was the arts.
 He started his entertainment career at El Teatro Circular of Uruguay.
 Following his dream, he moved to Paris to study Performance Arts in the L'École Internationale de Théâtre Jacques Lecoq.
 In Paris, he founded the theatre group El Circo and organized and performed different plays.
 He got a scholarship from the Danish Government to work with Eugenio Barba Directing Te Odin Teatret (Holstebro, Denmark).
 He lived in Europe for a few years, where he Directed and Produced plays that were presented in Theater Festivals like Festival d'Avignon and Festival Nancy.
 Some of the plays were "The night of the Assassins", "Masks" and "The Exile of the Sun".

-In Venezuela, he became the Associate Director of the International Theater Festival (Theatre of Nations - UNESCO) in 1978 and 1982.
+In Venezuela, he became the Associate Director of the International Theater Festival (Theatre of Nations – UNESCO) in 1978 and 1982.
 He received the Critven Award (Critic's Prize for best lighting) for the play "Gaz".
 He studied film at the New York University and Television at the New School of Arts.

 As a film director, he released his debut long feature "Agony" in 1984 at the Montreal Film Festival and the Indian Film Festival.
 His movie "Assassins for Hire" (Sicario) was released in 1994 and was in theaters for 35 weeks becoming one of the bigger blockbusters in Venezuela.
 It received 27 awards from international film festivals and was the official selection from Venezuela to the Oscars in 1995.